sushant5101/Hang_man_CLI_based/README.md

 # Hang_man

 Hang_man_v1.0: I am trying to make a Hangman game using C language.
-I created the first version of the game, and it was working fine.
+I created the first version of the game (the failed first version of the game is also uploaded named : han_gman.c), and it was working fine.
 However, while configuring the "easy" function, I messed up somewhere, and the game broke.
 I decided not to work on the same file again.
 Instead, I am creating a repository to document the progress of my journey.
 I have decided to start from scratch and create the second version of the game, which I hope can be completed without interruptions.

 Hang_man_v1.1: I am currently working on the second version of the Hangman game.
 At this point, it is in the same stage as the first version, as I am working on the "easy" function.
 I am trying to handle the entered input, checking logic, and more.
 I hope I don’t get stuck in the same function twice.
 If I do face issues, I’d prefer they are different ones.
 Let’s see how it goes!
 I will make commits along the way, even if I delete some code, as it might help in recovering any useful portions later.